kyuubicle/YADL/README.md

   -	Play Button is now above the PWAD list, below the port/iwad/category options.

 # TODO
-- [X] File drop suport
 - [ ] Allow directly specifying an icon for a playlist
-- [ ] Remember last category/playlist on startup
-- [X] Better looking Text Prompts
 - [ ] Default pwad list to load with any playlist?
 A load-last list?
+- [X] File drop suport
+- [X] Remember last category/playlist on startup
+  - Also remembers last playlist selected for each category.
+- [X] Better looking Text Prompts
 - [X] Add direct Config/Save Directory settings
   - They are present, but they are only setup to work with GZDoom for now, so are disabled/hidden by default
     - Can enable by adding the following to your YADL.cfg: